harshp2008/Notes/content/Physics/Notes/Theme A - Space, time and motion/Unit A.1 - Kinematics.md

 But in hindsight all of that seem a bit boring, mostly cause they are mathematical properties and not real life application.
 Here are some real life applications:

+> [!example] Example Question 1
-1. Find the minimum angle required for a tennis player who has a attack speed of $40 \space ms^{-1}$ to clear a $2 \space m$ tall net which is $12 \space m$ away from where the player serves the ball.
+> Find the minimum angle required for a tennis player who has a attack speed of $40 \space ms^{-1}$ to clear a $2 \space m$ tall net which is $12 \space m$ away from where the player serves the ball.
 Assume air resistance is negligible.

+> [!example] Example Question 2
-2. A plane travelling at 3000 meter (cruising altitude) above the sea is perfectly parallel with the water.
+> A plane travelling at 3000 meter (cruising altitude) above the sea is perfectly parallel with the water.
 It has an initial velocity of 270 $ms^{-1}$ and has the motion of the plane is uniform.
+>

-   The plane suddenly faces cabin depressurisation and it's required to descend to 900 meters above sea level immediately.
+> The plane suddenly faces cabin depressurisation and it's required to descend to 900 meters above sea level immediately.
 Given that the plane has the same initial speed but is now titled $15 \degree$ down and has a uniform vertical acceleration of $-19.8 \space ms^{-2}$.
+>

-   How long will it take for the plane to reach 900 meters.
+> How long will it take for the plane to reach 900 meters.

+> [!example] Example Question 3
-3. An archer is standing 100 meters away from the middle of a train track which has a tiny moving train with a target board attached to it.
+> An archer is standing 100 meters away from the middle of a train track which has a tiny moving train with a target board attached to it.
 The center of the target board is at the same height of arrow that will be released form.
+>

-   The train track is also 100 meter long and the train moves at 10 meters per second.
+> The train track is also 100 meter long and the train moves at 10 meters per second.
 The train starts to move once the the arrow has been released from the archer's hand.
+>

-   Given that the archer has his bow at a 30 degree's from the ground and no air resistance.
+> Given that the archer has his bow at a 30 degree's from the ground and no air resistance.
 Find the speed at which the arrow must be released with, such that the once the arrow is released it will perfectly hit the target board mounted on the train.

 The last two questions are lengthy to read and can be a bit challenging to solve but once a proper diagram has been setup, the question will be a piece of cake.